stm32duino/I-NUCLEO-LRWAN1/README.md

 * The module supports only class A.
 * Sleep mode is not supported in OTAA mode with the version 2.6 of the firmware.
-* The same USART is shared between I-NUCLEO-LRWAN1 LoRa® expansion board and Nucleo boards.
-See UM1724, 6.8 section to solve the issue.
+* The same USART is shared between I-NUCLEO-LRWAN1 LoRa® expansion board and Nucleo-64 boards.
+See UM1724, §6.8 section to solve the issue.

 ## Examples